miguelalba-old/hfdp-python/README.md

 Trying to port the cool patterns showcased at the awesome book 'Head First Design Patterns' to Python.

-So far, I've got covered:
+So far, I've got covered the following patterns:
+* Strategy
+* Observer
-* The strategy pattern
+* Decorator